isc-projects/isc-dnssec-guide/src/commonly-asked-questions.rst

    the future is that, as more zones are signed and more recursive servers validate, DNSSEC will make it much more difficult for attackers to spoof DNS responses or perform cache poisoning.
-It will still not protect against users who visit a malicious web site that an attacker owns and operates, or prevent users from mis-typing a domain name; it will just become less likely that an attacker can hijack other domain names.
+It will still not protect against users who visit a malicious website that an attacker owns and operates, or prevent users from mis-typing a domain name; it will just become less likely that an attacker can hijack other domain names.

 If I enable DNSSEC validation, will it break DNS lookup, since most domain names do not yet use DNSSEC?
-   No, DNSSEC is backwards compatible to "standard" DNS.
+   No, DNSSEC is backwards-compatible to "standard" DNS.
 As of this writing (in mid-2020), although 98.5% of the .com domains have yet to be signed, a DNSSEC-enabled validating resolver can still look up all of these domain names as it always has under standard DNS.